helena-spawn/grass-demo/readme.md

         });
     };

-The <code>mousePressed</code> function is used to add a new <code>grass</code> object based on where the mouse click is located and also calls the <code>animate</code> function on all the existing grass objects to apply the 'wind' force.
+The `mousePressed` function is used to add a new `grass` object based on where the mouse click is located and also calls the `animate` function on all the existing grass objects to apply the 'wind' force.

     p5.mousePressed = () =>
     {